 Tara relaxed as she caught her mother up on everything.

-"So Spike," Faith said as she punched the ugly vampire that was threatening her, "What's the story with you and Amy?"
+"So Spike," Faith said as she punched the ugly vampire that had been stupid enough to take her on.
+"What's the story with you and Amy?"

 "Not much to tell," he replied as he dusted his own opponent then tossed Faith the stake.

-"Uh huh," Faith said as she stabbed viciously at the vampire.
-His face turned to shock but she was already walking away before he exploded into ash.
+"Uh huh," Faith said as she stabbed the vampire a little more viciously than necessary.
+His face turned to shock before he exploded into ash.

-"Sure looked like something from where we were standing," Dawn chimed in, flipping a huge male off her back and following him down with the stake.
+"Sure looked like something from where we were standing," Dawn said, flipping a huge male vamp off her back and following him down with the stake.
 He was dust.

 Faith looked around, surveying the area.
 There were no more vampires to be fought.
 She felt the normal hunger and horniness start to rise.
-She focused on the latter feeling, told it to hold off till she was alone with Giles again.
-He seemed to enjoy the enthusiasm she brought home with her.
-She grinned.
+She focused on the latter feeling, telling it to hold off till she was alone with Giles again.
+She grinned at how he seemed to enjoy the enthusiasm she brought home with her.

 She gave him an amused look.
-He seemed to generally have a pretty good idea of what she was thinking.
+He seemed to generally have a pretty good idea she was thinking.

 Faith nodded.
 "Me too.
 Let's go grab something."

 They walked across the street to the all-night convenience store.
-Faith warmed up a burrito while Dawn eyed the ice cream bars.
+Faith warmed up a burrito while Dawn eyed the ice-cream bars.
 Spike stayed outside.
 Mostly to avoid the shoplifter mirrors, of which there were many.
 The clerk tended to watch them all nervously whenever Faith came in.
 He remembered her from the last time she lived in Sunnydale.
-So I didn't always choose to pay for what I ate, she thought in amusement.
-No reason to get all bent.
+So she didn't always choose to pay for what she ate—no reason to get all bent.

 She knew it was wrong but she couldn't help it.
 Making sure he was still watching, she stuck a lighter into her pocket.
 She saw his eyes widen.
-Yeah right, sucker, she thought.
+Yeah right, sucker.